Writing a Great Internship or Job Resume

 Start the Resume Strong

 Be sure to include all of your personal information at the top.
-You can include your name in a larger font in order to make it stand out and get noticed.
+You can include your name in a larger font to make it stand out and get noticed.

 Target Your Resume